Recipe by Carol

 This cake was NOT fluffy or cake like.
 This tastes exactly like dense banana bread.
 I followed the basic directions except subbed real butter for the shortening and cut back on the white sugar slightly.
 After reading reviewers problems with sticking I decided to try muffins.
 I got 12 nice sized muffins (used liners) cooked in 18 minutes.
 This does have a light banana flavor.
 I used the Whipped Cream Cheese Frosting recipe by Tom (which was fantastic).
 I will continue to try banana cake recipes from this site that are actually fluffy and taste like cake.

 This cake is SOO good.
 I can't even believe how much flavor 2 bananas gave it.
 It was too sweet so I will only use 3/4 cup of sugar next time.
 Beware!
 The buttermilk will curdle the batter upon adding it!
 This is normal!
 I threw it out and tried it again the next day with a new carton, and then realized it was fine the first time.
 This cake is fluffy as it claims, and has a really delicious crust.
 I also used butter instead of shortening and will do the same next time.
+Used 1/2 cup buttermilk by mistake and it was still great.
+This make about 30 mini muffins, BTW.
+They need about 12-13 minutes to bake.

 This was wonderful!
 Light and fluffy, and full of flavor!
 Not sure what the problem was with the others that thought it was dense.
 I didn't change a thing, made it exactly the way the recipe said to.
 Delicious.
 I made two heart shaped cakes, and I will be sending one with my daughter to school for her class party tomorrow.
 Wonderful recipe, thank you for sharing!